 Wanaka, 246 Wanaka – Mount Aspiring Road

-We haven’t been to every winery (not even close, by the way), but it would be safe to say that Rippon has the best view of any vineyard in the world.
+We haven’t been to every winery (not even close), but it would be safe to say that Rippon has the best view of any vineyard in the world.

 The tasting room here is beautiful with a large window looking out over their vines.
 Behind this is a phenomenal backdrop of Lake Wanaka.